 KSR students are encouraged to get involved in various organizations.
 A good place to start is the KSR Club.
 This club houses the Exercise Science Club, Sport Management Club, and Physical Education Teacher Education (PETE) Club.
 Our students are also active in professional organizations, conferences, volunteer activities, and research studies.
 The networks that our students develop throughout our program will benefit them for future success.
 Please click here for more information regarding the departmental clubs.

 KSR students and faculty are actively engaged in a variety of research activities.
 Our students may have the opportunity to assist faculty with research projects or choose to complete independent research utilizing faculty in an advisor role.
 Some projects may include working in the Exercise Physiology Lab to assess body composition using the Bod Pod or testing different methods of training on muscle development.
 Other research may include, but is not limited to, measuring VO2max or assessing vertical jump using the Vertimax.

 Check out the Human Performance Lab here.

 As a student within the Kinesiology, Sport, and Recreation Department, you are eligible to apply for a number of program-specific scholarships at Eastern Illinois University.
-The application period for departmental scholarships is in early Spring.
-Scholarships are awarded during the Annual Awards Ceremony in April.
-Each year, the KSR department awards more than 14 scholarships to our outstanding students.
+Scholarships are presented during the Annual Awards Ceremony in April.
 For more information about the application process and criteria for each scholarship, click here .